phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

     How likely are you to recommend this product to others?
     How could we improve our product to better meet your needs?
 ## **Accessibility**
-    - [Acces](): Navigation menu items contain a Boostrap class .sr-only which indicates to screen readers at which page we are, helping visualy impaired users navigating throught the website using screen readers.
+    - [Acces](): Navigation card items contain a Boostrap class .sr-only which indicates to screen readers at which page we are, helping visualy impaired users navigating throught the website using screen readers.
     - [Landmarks](https://accessibility.blog.gov.uk/2016/05/27/using-navigation-landmarks/)Internet Explorer 11, which does not have accessibility support for the HTML5 elements used to provide landmarks, but which does support the equivalent ARIA roles. https://tink.uk/enhancing-aria-landmarks-with-aria-labelledby/